Cobra (1986 film): Accolades

-Cobra was nominated for six Razzie Awards, including Worst Picture, Worst Actor (Sylvester Stallone), Worst Actress (Brigitte Nielsen), Worst Supporting Actor and Worst New Star (both for Brian Thompson) and Worst Screenplay.
+Cobra was nominated for six Golden Raspberry Awards, including Worst Picture, Worst Actor (Stallone), Worst Actress (Brigitte Nielsen), Worst Supporting Actor and Worst New Star (both for Thompson) and Worst Screenplay (Stallone).

 Director Nicolas Winding Refn is a fan of Cobra.
-In Refn's cult film Drive the main character has a toothpick in his mouth in some scenes; this is Refn's homage to the opening scene where Stallone has a matchstick in his mouth.
-The main star of the film, Ryan Gosling, also said in interview that he is a fan of Stallone and Cobra which is why he "borrowed" his character's toothpick habit from Cobra.
+In Refn's cult film Drive the main character The Driver (Ryan Gosling) has a toothpick in his mouth in some scenes; this is Refn's homage to the opening scene where Cobra has a matchstick in his mouth.
+Gosling also said in interview that he is a fan of Stallone and Cobra which is why he "borrowed" his character's toothpick habit from Cobra.

-Other media

 Video game

 In 1986, the film was made into a video game by Ocean Software for the ZX Spectrum, Commodore 64, and Amstrad CPC.

-Aborted sequel and TV series
+Cancelled sequel

 In 1987, Cannon Films, along with Warner Bros. attempted to make a sequel, Cobra Part II, but the film never materialized.

+Television series

 In 2019, a television series was in development with Robert Rodriguez serving as director/creator.
 As of 2025, it is not known if this project is still in development.